encriptedErni/Sokoban/README.md

 Elements: Each character in the grid represents a specific element of the game.
 Common elements include:

-- + represents walls.
+- '+' represents walls.
 - " "(space) floor.
-- * represents boxes.
+- '*' represents boxes.
-- W represents the player character (warehouseman).
+- 'W' represents the player character (warehouseman).
-- # represents goal positions.
+- '#' represents goal positions.

 Open Saved Game File Format
 Saved game files in Sokoban follow a specific format.
 The file includes the following information: